JudPLopez/open-jsa/README.md

-Open JSA is a simple online form to create a job safety analysis.
+Open JSA is a simple online form to create a job safety analysis(JSA).
+It was made with react-bootstrap.

+The purpose of the project is to create a web application that allows workers to conduct a JSA without cost.
+JSA's are simple but have the ability to reduce injuries and save lives in both high and low risk work environments.

 # Getting Started with Create React App